VulcanJS/vulcan-docs/source/tutorial-framework.md

 ---
-title: Understanding the Nova Framework
+title: Understanding the Vulcan Framework
 ---

-Out of the box, Nova comes with many features such as handling posts and comments, generating a newsletter, and much more.
+Out of the box, Vulcan comes with many features such as handling posts and comments, generating a newsletter, and much more.

 But it's important to understand that you can also use the underlying framework powering these features directly and build a completely different type of app.